Best Titanium Cutting Boards 2026: The Only 3 Boards Safe Enough for Your Kitchen

 Since titanium cookware went viral on social media, fake “alloy” boards have flooded marketplaces like Amazon and eBay.

-Some knockoffs may use lower-grade alloys or unclear materials that are not ideal for food contact.
+These knockoffs often use industrial-grade metal containing lead or nickel, which is not safe for food contact.
 They also lack the proper surface treatment to protect your knives.

 Always buy from official brand websites to ensure: